-Boiling procedure:
+A. Boiling procedure

-- Waterproof gloves should be worn during the preparation procedure.
-Remove the flip-off cap from the Technescan MIBI Kit vial and swab the top of the vial closure with alcohol to disinfect the surface. - 2 Place the vial in a suitable radiation shield appropriately labelled with date, time of preparation, volume and activity. - With a sterile shielded syringe, aseptically obtain additive-free, sterile, non-pyrogenic sodium pertechnetate (^{99m}Tc) solution max.
-11.1 GBq in approximately 1 to 3 ml.
-Not more than 3 ml sodium pertechnetate (^{99m}Tc) solution will be used for the maximum activity of 11.1 GBq. - Aseptically add the sodium pertechnetate (^{99m}Tc) solution to the vial in the lead shield.
-Without withdrawing the needle, remove an equal volume of headspace to maintain atmospheric pressure within the vial. - 5 Shake vigorously, about 5 to 10 quick upward-downward motions. - Remove the vial from the lead shield and place upright in an appropriately shielded and contained boiling water bath, such that the vial is suspended above the bottom of the bath, and boil for 10 minutes.
+- 1 Waterproof gloves should be worn during the preparation procedure.
+Remove the plastic disc from the vial and disinfect the surface of the vial closure. - 2 Place the vial in a suitable radiation shield appropriately labelled with date, time of preparation, volume and activity.

+- 3 With a sterile shielded syringe, aseptically obtain approximately 1 to 3 mL of the sterile, nonpyrogenic Sodium Pertechnetate (^{99m}Tc) solution (200 MBq to 11.1 GBq). - 4 Aseptically add the Sodium Pertechnetate (^{99m}Tc) solution to the vial in the lead shield.
+Without withdrawing the needle, remove an equal volume of headspace to maintain atmospheric pressure within the vial. - 5 Shake vigorously about 5 to 10 quick upside-down motions. - 6 Remove the vial from the lead shield and place it upright in an appropriate boiling water bath, such that the vial is not directly in contact with the bottom of the bath and keep boiling for 10 minutes.
 The bath must be shielded.
-Timing for the 10 minutes commences as soon as the water begins to boil again. - Note: The vial must remain upright during the boiling step.
-Use a water bath where the stopper will be above the level of the water. - Remove the shielded vial from the water bath and allow cooling for fifteen minutes. - 8 Inspect visually for the absence of particulate matter and discoloration prior to administration. - 9 If needed, a dilution with 0.9 % saline solution is possible. - 10 Aseptically withdraw material using a sterile shielded syringe.
-Use within ten (10) hours of preparation. - Radiochemical purity should be checked prior to patient administration according to the Radio TLC Method as detailed below.
+Timing for the 10 minutes starts as soon as the water begins to boil again.

+Note: The vial must remain upright during the boiling step.
+Use a water bath where the stopper will be above the level of the water.

+- 7 Remove the vial from the water bath and allow to cool for 15 minutes. - 8 Inspect visually the vial content for the absence of particulate matter and discoloration prior to administration. - 9 Aseptically withdraw technetium (^{99m}Tc) sestamibi using a sterile shielded syringe.
+Use within 10 hours of preparation. - 10 Radiochemical purity should be checked prior to patient administration according to the radio TLC method as detailed below.

-Heating block procedure:
+B. Heating block procedure

-- Waterproof gloves should be worn during the preparation procedure.
-Remove the flip-off cap from the Technescan MIBI Kit vial and swab the top of the vial closure with alcohol to disinfect the surface. - 2 Place the vial in a suitable radiation shield appropriately labelled with date, time of preparation, volume and activity. - With a sterile shielded syringe, aseptically obtain additive-free, sterile, non-pyrogenic sodium pertechnetate (^{99m}Tc) solution max.
-11.1 GBq in approximately 3 ml.
-Not more than 3 ml sodium pertechnetate (^{99m}Tc) solution will be used for the maximum activity of 11.1 GBq. - 4 Aseptically add the sodium pertechnetate (^{99m}Tc) solution to the vial in the lead shield.
-Without withdrawing the needle, remove an equal volume of headspace to maintain atmospheric pressure within the vial. - 5 Shake vigorously, about 5 to 10 quick upward-downward motions. - Place the vial into the heating block previously heated to 120°C, and incubate for 10 minutes.
-The heating block should be adapted to the size of the vial in order to ensure a correct transfer of heat from the heating device to the content of the vial. - Remove the vial for the heating block and allow cooling to room temperature. - 8 Inspect visually for the absence of particulate matter and discoloration prior to administration. - 9 If needed, a dilution with 0.9 % saline solution is possible. - 10 Aseptically withdraw material using a sterile shielded syringe.
-Use within ten (10) hours of preparation. - Radiochemical purity should be checked prior to patient administration according to the Radio TLC Method as detailed below.
+- 1 Waterproof gloves should be worn during the preparation procedure.
+Remove the plastic disc from the Kit vial and disinfect the surface of the vial closure. - 2 Place the vial in a suitable radiation shield appropriately labelled with date, time of preparation, volume and activity. - 3 With a sterile shielded syringe, aseptically obtain approximately 1 to 3 mL of the sterile, nonpyrogenic Sodium Pertechnetate (^{99m}Tc) solution (200 MBq to 11.1 GBq). - 4 Aseptically add the Sodium Pertechnetate (^{99m}Tc) solution to the vial in the lead shield.
+Without withdrawing the needle, remove an equal volume of headspace to maintain atmospheric pressure within the vial. - 5 Shake vigorously, about 5 to 10 quick upside-down motions. - 6 Place the vial in the heating block previously heated to 100°C, and incubates for 15 min.
+The heating block should be adapted to the size of the vial in order to ensure a correct transfer of heat from the heating device to the content of the vial. - 7 Remove the vial from the heating block and allow to cool for 15 minutes. - 8 Inspect visually the vial content for the absence of particulate matter and discoloration prior to administration. - 9 Aseptically withdraw technetium (^{99m}Tc) sestamibi using a sterile shielded syringe.
+Use within 10 hours of preparation.

+10 Radiochemical purity should be checked prior to patient administration according to the Radio TLC Method as detailed below.